 GV Snow Aerolite Spin & Race Ultralight Spin

 Since 1959, GV of Canada has produced tough snowshoes for tough winter enthusiasts.
 But, it turns out, many of their offerings work well for running and racing, too, particularly on challenging courses with ungroomed surfaces and nasty climbs . . . you know, fun runs.

 Start with the Snow Aerolite Spin.
 They call them snowshoes for the “advanced recreational hiker,” which describes a perfect racer.
 Light and durable, they just look like you can win on them or just get your finish, for that matter.

 The Race Ultralight Spin features the spin binding, made of a similar polyester used in climbing rope.
 GV creates appealing snowshoes that the casual snowshoer may overlook.

 Yukon Charlie’s Run & Spin Models

 If you’re looking for a little more technology, check out their Flex Spin, which features a buoyant “over-molding technology.”
-This technology, along with their unique dial binding, integrated toe box, and minimalist design, means your feet can get up and go as quickly as you want.
-This qualifies as a roadster snowshoe, all stripped down and ready to race.
-With 8 cleats ready to find the traction and hold, traversing difficult terrain seems easier.
+This technology, along with its unique dial binding, integrated toe box, and minimalist design, means your feet can get up and go as quickly as you want.
+This snowshoe qualifies as a roadster snowshoe, all stripped down and ready to race.
+With eight cleats prepared to find the traction and hold, traversing rugged terrain seems easier.

 Its brother, the Elite Spin, may seem more like the snowshoes you’ve seen, but now it sports a lighter frame, a “Swift Strap” heel strap, and the SPIN Northwave Dial Binding.
 Think Venus Fly Trap Flower for the feet, and you’ll get the idea.